opulencephp/docs/http-requests-responses.md

 > **Note:** Do not include regular expression delimiters in your regular expression.

 <h4 id="getting-the-method">Getting the Method</h4>
-To determine which HTTP method was used to make a request (eg "GET" or "POST"), use `getMethod()`:
+To determine which Http method was used to make a request (eg "GET" or "POST"), use `getMethod()`:
 ```php
 $request->getMethod();
 ```

-<h5 id="spoofing-http-methods">Spoofing HTTP Methods</h5>
+<h5 id="spoofing-http-methods">Spoofing Http Methods</h5>
-HTML forms only permit `GET` and `POST` HTTP methods.
+HTML forms only permit `GET` and `POST` Http methods.
 You can spoof other methods by including a hidden input named "_method" whose value is the method you'd like to spoof:

 ```php
 <form method="POST">